 I mulled that question over for quite a while before I realized that there were only two possible solutions:

 2. Digitize the existing books and all future acquisitions, then get rid of the printed material

 I cannot afford the first solution, so I went with the only option left: digitize the existing books and all future acquisitions.
-The decision became easier when I purchased a scanner.
+The decision became easier when I purchased a high-speed sheet feed scanner.

 I am now in the slow and tedious process of cutting apart every book and magazine that I own and scanning every one of them.
 I am performing this task on a “time available” basis.
 I try to scan 50 or more pages a day, but I must admit that I haven’t been able to do that every day.
 In the past year, I have only managed to digitize about twenty books and maybe 100 old magazines.
 At the rate I am going, the project will take many years to accomplish.
 However, I feel that I have no choice.